 Lesley is my real name.
 It is the name I use at work and the name I used at school, but many of my friends call me ‘Lellie’.
 Why?

 ‘Lellie’ was adopted when I was a teenager venturing online and joining internet communities.
-I needed a regular moniker and wasn’t sure what to use.
-I didn’t want to go down the route of naming myself after a band or song, like a lot of my peers.
-I didn’t want to use my real name, don’t even have a middle name and I had no nicknames I wanted to share with the world, so I needed to think of something else.
+I needed a regular moniker or username and wasn’t sure what to use.
+I didn’t want to go down the route of naming myself after a band or song, like a lot of my peers because I thought I might lose interest or they could go out of fashion.
+I didn’t want to use my real name, have never had a middle name and most of my nicknames had been created by childhood bullies, so were not something I wanted to share with the world.
+I needed to think of something else.

-The original creator of this name was my younger cousin.
+My younger cousin came up with ‘Lellie’.
 When he was little, he would call me and my sister, Ginette – “Lell-e-Net”.
 He was so used to meeting us together, he blended our names, addressing us both the same.
 Like many young kids, he had trouble with the ‘s’ in my name, so Lesley became ‘Lellie’ and Ginette was simply ‘Net’.
-I liked that my sister’s name reflected the internet, so decided ‘Lellie’ would be perfect for my online name.
+I liked that my sister’s name reflected the internet, so decided that ‘Lellie’ would be perfect for my online name.

-Either way, please don’t spell my real name as “Leslie”.
-I am not sure why it upsets me so much, but I get very annoyed, particularly if you are emailing me and can see how it should be spelt in my email address!
-I know I don’t exactly help when I use ‘ie’ at the end of my nickname ‘Lellie’, but I do appreciate it when people remember it is spelt with a ‘y’ in my real name!
+Either way, please don’t spell my name as “Leslie”.
+I am not sure why this upsets me so much (perhaps because Leslie is typically associated with men in the UK), but I find it annoying, particularly if you are emailing me and can see how my name should be spelt in my email address.
+I know I don’t exactly help by using ‘ie’ at the end of my nickname, but I do appreciate it when people remember to spell my real name with a ‘ey’ at the end.